coverahealth/qcc-gateway-hl7-listener/README.md

 Hit the send button and confirm success in the logs:
 ![send confirmation](diagrams/hl7_inspector_send_confirmation.png)

-Confirm the message was processed by the service and sent to SQS queue your environment points to.
+Confirm the message was processed by the service and sent to Cloud queue your environment points to.